 Each graduate course will appear on the undergraduate transcript with a subject code, number, title, number of credits, and grade.
-The student may substitute these courses for any core or free elective available in the 8th (pivot) semester, the last one of their undergraduate studies.
-As part of the undergraduate transcript, each course counts in the student's undergraduate semester and cumulative GPAs and total number of credits attempted and earned.
+The student may substitute these courses

 If the student graduates with an undergraduate degree and matriculates into the Berkeley College graduate program, the student may also use these graduate credits to satisfy graduate degree requirements.
 These graduate courses will appear on the graduate transcript as graded transfer credits.